Children need to tell friends about Jesus' love and become a "Fisher of Men".

 caught a thing, but because You say so, I'll let down the nets."

-"What does He know about fishing?"
+his breath, "What does He know about fishing?"

 I've Caught Everything!